 Over the last few years, we can see many examples of RPA implementation throughout the health industry.
 Most of them regarding insurance claims processing, but there are a few other areas of its utilization.

-Let’s briefly look at the most common RPA case studies.
+Let’s briefly look at the most common robotic process automation case studies.

 1. Jolt improved insurance claims processing